How can I book Everest Gokyo Lakes Trek?

 The most important meal of the day starts with a good and healthy breakfast.
 The teahouses or guesthouses have the perfect breakfast items available on the menu to ensure you are ready for a day of trekking.
 The menus consist out of delicious and fresh-made Tibetan bread, Chapati with fresh cheese, oatmeal, French toast with either jam, honey or peanut butter, fried, boiled, or scrambled local eggs, hashed browns, pancakes, porridge with milk, muesli and seasonable vegetables.
 A lot to choose from and all energizing foods, just perfect to start your exciting day.
 Hot drinks are also available but don’t expect a luxurious Americano or espresso.

 Having completed a whole day of trekking in the Himalayas a good dinner is all you need.
 Dinner will be served at our overnight guest or teahouse and can be chosen from the menu.
 Consisting mostly of the same items as during lunch it’s a great time to try something different than what you had for lunch.
-For any type of gluten-free meals Alpine Eco Trek asks to bring gluten-free items with you during the trek as almost no teahouse can provide specialized items.
-With many fresh locally grown vegetables to choose from, there are also a lot of non-vegetarian options available but as stated above we do recommend to refrain from meat items unless we know for sure that they are fresh.
+For any type of gluten-free meal, Alpine Eco Trek asks you to bring gluten-free items with you during the trek as almost no teahouse can provide specialized items.
+With many fresh locally grown vegetables to choose from, there are also a lot of non-vegetarian options available but as stated above we do recommend refraining from meat items unless we know for sure that they are fresh.
 The best way to find out is to advise with your trekking guide.